Crank (novel): Background

-Hopkins’s primarily inspiration for her Crank comes from her eldest daughter, who "was addicted to crystal methamphetamine and spent two years in prison."
+Hopkins’s primary inspiration for her Crank series comes from her eldest daughter, who "was addicted to crystal methamphetamine and spent two years in prison."
 In 2007, her daughter had been sober for five years.
 As of 2017, Hopkins said her daughter had been clean for four years.
 Although the novel is fiction and is only "loosely based" on Hopkins' daughter's own story, it is according to Ellen Hopkins, 60% fact.

 Style and reception

 The novel Crank is written in a form of free verse.
 Her poetry has been called "interior."
-Critics note that Ellen Hopkins's "hypnotic and jagged free verse", plays with the spacing of the words on the page, forming her signature "mirror poems."
+Critics note that Ellen Hopkins's "hypnotic and jagged free verse," plays with the spacing of the words on the page, forming her signature "mirror poems."
 The narrative perspective of her work has been described as "combin[ing] outside analysis with first hand perspectives from behind the characters."

 Addiction, the consequences of one's choices, and coming of age have all been noted as major themes in the novel.
 Reviewers explained that Crank "gives a look into ... drug addiction and its life changing consequences."
 Reviewers also noted Kristina must face that "there is no happy ending when it comes to addiction" and understand the consequences of her actions.
 Another major theme is coming of age, as critics say "Adolescence is a time of conflict and contradiction, [clearly seen in] the conflicted character Kristina/Bree in Crank."

 Crank received mostly positive reviews.
 Publishers Weekly praised Hopkins, saying, "The author is definitely on a mission, she creates a world nearly as consuming and disturbing as the titular drug."
 Hopkins's books are widely known for their "gritty realism" and for talking about "[s]ubjects that are really big ...
 Suicide.
 Incest.
 Prostitution.
 Bulimia.
 Rehab."
 The Philadelphia Inquirer said that these "dark" subjects have not turned away teens; rather, "readers raced through hundreds of pages."

+Niki Burnham mentioned that teens connect to Crank because Kristina is "someone very much like them or someone they might know."
+Hopkins has been praised for using her novel to educate teens on drug abuse.
+Judge John Tatro said, "Ellen has allowed her readers to see and understand the absolute horrors of methamphetamine from a user's perspective – not just from an adult lecturing in a classroom."
+Niki Burnham added, "What Hopkins does, in just a few paragraphs, shows readers how irrational and overwhelming an addiction to meth can be."